-Located in the center of it, was a statue of a man that I was not familiar with.
-His name was Joseph Strauss and him along with Charles Alton Ellis, the man who is largely credited with the actual structural design, is responsible for bringing the Golden Gate Bridge to life.
+Located in the center of the park was a statue of a man that was not familiar to me.
+His name was Joseph Strauss and he along with Charles Alton Ellis, the man who is mostly credited with the original structural design, is responsible for bringing the Golden Gate Bridge to life.

 In 2007, he was finally acknowledged for his contribution by the Bridge Authority.

 During construction, Strauss insisted that a net is placed underneath the bridge to ensure the safety of its workers.
 As a result, nineteen lives were saved.
-However, weeks before its opening, 12 workers fell from scaffolding into the net.
-Unfortunately, the net ripped and only two of the workers survived.
+However, weeks before its opening, twelve workers fell from scaffolding into the net.
+Unfortunately, the net ripped, and only two of the workers survived.